 In this process, we need to define the involved parties, organize the content, sound files, and game codes in a structured way, and finally import the project into the translation tool and assign translators to their respective tasks.

 Translation of video game languages evolves the entire process of identifying the used terminologies, conducting translation, and editing, and doing the final examination to correct any inconsistencies spotted.

 After doing the final revision and ensuring the output quality, we need to convert the files to their original format.
 For instance, the text files will be converted into codes, and the speech-language will be converted into WAV, WMA, or mp4.

 In a nutshell, the translation of video games helps you reach a wide range of audiences in different markets.
-Nevertheless, translation into large number of languages may not be that effective without having a comprehensive understanding of the distributed video games market.
+Nevertheless, translation into a large number of languages may not be that effective without having a comprehensive understanding of the distributed video games market.
 To undertake your translation strategy and select the best languages to translate your video game into, you need to consider any of the languages mentioned above to ensure better success chances.
 These markets have significant growth potential because of their appetite for playing video games and their willingness to spend on entertainment activities.